AlcorWY/STEER-VLN/README.md

 STEER-VLN is an experimental extension of the OpenFly Platform for embodied low-altitude UAV Vision-Language Navigation (VLN).
 It keeps the original OpenFly simulation, toolchain, training, and evaluation interfaces, and adds a temporal state-conditioned cybernetic adaptation pipeline for low-altitude UAV VLN experiments.

 This GitHub-ready version places all STEER-VLN-specific source code directly under the repository root directory `STEER-VLN/`.
-The original OpenFly `code/` directory is retained only for upstream baseline/toolchain compatibility; new STEER-VLN training, evaluation, ablation, runtime, and utility scripts should be launched from `STEER-VLN/`.
+The new STEER-VLN training, evaluation, ablation, runtime, and utility scripts should be launched from `STEER-VLN/`.

 ![cover](images/cover.png)